subodh-kamal/web_development_tutorials/backend/nodejs/s05_data_representation_in_computing/numbers.md

 7. Real Number
 8. Imaginary Number

-# Other Category of Numbers
+# Other Category of Numbers (on the basis of particular pattern)
 1. Even Number
 2. Odd Number
 3. Prime Number